EllieChen-Git/Aussie-Beauty-Market/README.md

 #### Functionality / Features -->

 <!--
-[R4] Your app will have authorisation (i.e. users have restrictions on what they can see and edit).
+Your app will have authorisation (i.e. users have restrictions on what they can see and edit).
-[R4] User authorisation:
+[R4] User authorisation: new listing, edit, show, question, answer

+CURD listings

-[O4] Searching, sorting and/or filtering capability.
+Searching, sorting and/or filtering capability.
 [O4] Simple search (listing title - fuzzy search & case insensitive) and advanced search (brands - fuzzy search & case insensitive, category, price point)

 Responsive web design: Suits devices in different screensize with media breakpoints of 600px and 900px.

-User profile
+User profile: list all the makeups belong to the user show listing can also check user profile

+Different Sign Up/Log In/Log Out tabs will be shown depending on the user’s login status.

+stripe/purchase function

 Q&A section